QuadMinds/coding-standards/README.md

-# Quadminds Technologies - Codign Standards
+# Quadminds Technologies - Coding Standards

 Quadminds Coding Standards is a collaborative repo of code guidelines with some of the team's conventions.